-The machine comes with 3 pre-set programs, Sprint (power, speed and recovery), Circuit (strength, form and range of motion), and Builder(strength and endurance).
+The machine comes with 3 pre-set programs, Sprint (power, speed, and recovery), Circuit (strength, form, and range of motion), and Builder(strength and endurance).

-The emphasis of the workouts shifts from cardio to strength depending on the workout, for example the Sprint settings are more cardio oriented, while the Builder settings are more strength oriented.
+The emphasis of the workouts shifts from cardio to strength depending on the workout, for example, the Sprint settings are more cardio oriented, while the Builder settings are more strength-oriented.
 There is also a manual mode with 50 extra exercises.

-Aside from the settings, there are 50 video tutorials for all fitness levels which you can watch as you go along via a smart console working on Bluetooth smart technology and an application for iOS and Android which also tracks workout rate, intensity and your progress.
+Aside from the settings, there are 50 video tutorials for all fitness levels which you can watch as you go along via a smart console working on Bluetooth smart technology and an application for iOS and Android which also tracks workout rate, intensity and progress.

 Price And Guarantee

 The Bowflex HVT is a beautifully made, multi-functional tool that does well what it was designed for.
-Compact in size and light in weight, it can be displaced in a living environment more easily than a traditional home gym.
+Compact in size and light in weight, it can be displayed in a living environment more easily than a traditional home gym.

-The ergonomics of the workout station coupled with the electronics and the fly-wheel technology for resistance, make this tool very effective for providing challenging workouts that improve your stamina, cardio vascular capacity and strength while burning fat at a fraction of the time required for the individual fitness goals.
+The ergonomics of the workout station coupled with the electronics and the fly-wheel technology for resistance, make this tool very effective for providing challenging workouts that improve your stamina, cardiovascular capacity and strength while burning fat at a fraction of the time required for the individual fitness goals.

 The Bowflex HVT workouts offer maximum workload capacity in the shortest possible time with minimal joint impact, making this machine ideal for those with limited time available or those who do not want to train in a commercial gym but still want a solid workout that helps them burn fat, increase their strength and improve their cardio.